k64t34/DoD.teamsSwap.sourcemod/README.md

 This plugin swap teams at round end for game Day of Defeat Source.

 Some maps with timer like dod_jagd, dod_foy_rc1, dod_strand, dod_aubercy_b5 need game balance.

+This plugin also swap team wins & score.